 - Hearings for CDL disqualifications are not granted.
 However, you may request a hearing to dispute the accuracy of the RMV's record only.
 If you feel that an error has been made, you will need to present documentation to demonstrate that you were found not guilty or not responsible for the reported violation.

 For more information, please refer to the CDL Manual.

 If your license has been suspended, you must meet certain requirements to have your license reinstated.

 For any combination of the following, you will be disqualified from holding a CDL for at least 1 year for a 1st offense and life for a 2nd offense:

-Driving a commercial motor vehicle (CMV) with a blood alcohol concentration (BAC) of .04% or more
+- Driving a commercial motor vehicle (CMS) with a blood alcohol concentration (BAC) of .04% of more.

 If any of the above offenses occur while you are operating a CMV that is placarded for hazardous materials, you will lose your CDL for at least 3 years.